 Influenza (flu) is an easily spread respiratory tract infection.
-It is caused by a
+It's caused by a

 virus.
-About 5% to 20% of people in the U.S. get the flu each year.
-The flu usually
+Millions of people get the flu each year.
+The flu usually starts abruptly,

 The flu can make people of any age sick.
-Although most people are sick with the flu
+Most people are sick with the flu for only

-for only a few days, some have a much more serious illness.
-They may need to go to
+a few days.
+But some have a much more serious illness.
+They may need to go to the

 What causes the flu?

 The flu is caused by a virus.
 Viruses are generally passed from person to person through

 the air when an infected person sneezes or coughs.

 But the virus can also live for a short time on objects like doorknobs, pens, pencils,

 keyboards, phones, and cups or eating utensils.
 So you can also get the flu by touching